Blatko1/fake-space/README.md

 - [x] Add different floor and ceiling textures for different map tiles
 - [x] Add an ability to look freely up and down, moving up and down
 - [x] Improve how map tiles are stored, split the map into three maps, one for regular wall tiles, one for ceiling tiles and one for floor tiles
+- [ ] Rotate the canvas by 90 degrees so drawing is more efficient
 - [ ] Add multiple shading effects
 - [ ] Add removable object walls (cool opening or moving animation with voxels)
 - [ ] Add collision detection (circle-rectangle collision detection)